 1. A parent who continually makes impulsive decisions and plans which leave the children, ages 4 and 5, in precarious situations such as unsupervised or supervised by an unreliable person.
 The children have been found wandering the street on several occasions during the night by neighbors.
 Observable: Children have been observed wandering streets by neighbors.
 Severity: Children are young, and could be abducted, wander off, get hit by a car.
 Imminence: Indication that this is not an isolated occurrence, but rather something that occurs frequently-weekly/monthly.
 2. Child sustained a cigarette burn as a result of the parent intentionally burning the child to teach them a lesson about stealing.
 The child, age 12, had been caught stealing cigarettes from the local store.
 The mother often deploys bizarre forms of punishment for actions the children exhibit.
 One child was made to walk to school in his underwear for losing his coat and the other child was forced to wear his soiled pajamas for two days as punishment for wetting the bed.
-Domestic abuse occurs in which a child is also assaulted.
+Observable: Burn to child, children's report of actions by parent.
+Severity: Burn to child, as well as overall concerns regarding neglect and physical abuse that could result in more severe harm.
+Imminence: Indication that this is the primary form of "discipline" by parent.
+Employs techniques with all children, not isolated incidents.
+3. Domestic abuse occurs in which a child is also assaulted.
+Observable: What is meant by assaulted, not clear the incident or incidents.
+Unclear regarding the events.
+Severity: No indication of how old child was, what is meant by assault.
+Imminence: Not clear on what time frame, frequency of occurrences.
 4. The family has a history of homelessness due to non-payment of rent.
 The family has struggled financially in the past and the children have often had to stay with friends for long periods of time.
 The family has a new residence that was reported to be trashed.
 The home while cluttered due to the family recently moving into the home, has easily accessible open windows, balconies in upper stories.
 The children's room, ages 12 and 13, are both clean and age appropriate.
-Young teenage mother who struggles with how to care for her infant daughter.
-The father on occasion has been inconsistent in providing insulin for his daughter's diabetes.
-7. The parents are fearful of government agencies.
-They have primarily lived off the grid for a number of years.
-The children are homeschooled and have little contact with family or other friends.
-The parents fear that due to the DCF call to the home that there will be criminal or civil charges filed and they want to avoid these complications.
+Observable: Home condition was observable, but not to the degree that it justifies that the house is of a condition that is negative.
+While the family does have a pattern of instability, no clear conditions that are observable for child safety.
+Severity: No indications or information that supports that the children have been harmed or that they could be harmed by the negative family condition.
+Imminence: Not enough information to identify if this is a chronic negative family condition for the family or a circumstance of having limited financial resources.
+5. Young teenage mother who struggles with how to care for her infant daughter.
+Observable: Not clear based upon the information.
+Severity: No age range for child, however if parent is not feeding the child, that could result in severe harm.
+Imminence: Not clear on the timeframe or if this is a pervasive condition within the family.